mindscan-de/BrightFlux/README.md

 * Configuration System - Preferences (uses persistence - persistence is good enough for now)
   * provide PreferencePages and Editors for different components (e.g. DFQL default queries, Report templates, Last Sizes, Last Files, Last Directories)  (later)
   * provide PreferenceStore
-  * provide at least all the load operations for the preferences (Load is much more important than UI based editing / editing can still done by hand if important)

 Search Engine Support